biadelmiro/UDACITY_intro_to_javascript_course/README.md

 The message you’ve logged is "hiya friend!". hiya friend! is a string (a sequence of characters).

 #### Optional demo example
+Let’s use console.log to do something a little more interesting.
 ### JavaScript Demo

 ### Summary